5atchm1n/dotfiles/README.md

 to highlight struct types according to the norm of Ecole 42 ( s_ and t_ )**this file could definitely be made to highlight the ft_ format that we use for functions** I havent done it because i am still coding the libft :P but definitely will do it as soon as libft is *set as finish* !!

 ### MY_STEUP.SH
-you just need to run the script --beta so read the code before you exe
+you just need to run the script --beta so read the code before you exe -- **only works on clean installs for now !!**